-With my own life story.
-I feel sona (happy) and secure in your company and I want you to feel sona (happy) and to enjoy my company too.

-- identity, abilities, interests and experiences.
+- I know you respect me as a unique global citizen with my own life story.
+I feel sona (happy) and secure in your company and I want you to feel sona (happy) and to enjoy my company too. - I thrive when you recognise and build on my identity, abilities, interests and experiences.
 You know the different ways I learn and develop and provide relevant, culturally appropriate and meaningful experiences to help me reach my individual potential. - I trust that you will notice what I need and support me and my family to have equality of access to professional support and services when I need it.
 33 - It helps me when you are aware of your biases and those of others and that you protect me and my family if I am being hurt or discriminated against.
-J